edgeEngine/edgeEngine-SE-macOS/README.md

 ```
 ./start.sh
 ```
+7. Please visit https://developer.mimik.com and create your account and get more information

 ## NOTE:
 - Do not close terminal window where edgeEngine is running.
 Closing this window will terminate edgeEngine process